thruflo/ntorque/README.md

 Unlike [RQ][] and [Resque][], nTorque doesn't trust Redis as a persistence layer.
-Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk (with a due date and a retry count).
+Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk.
 Now, when the consumer receives the push notification from Redis, it reads the data from disk and performs the task by making a POST request to the task's webhook url.

 In most cases, this request will succeed, the task will be marked as completed and no more needs to be done.
-However, this won't happen *every time* as the process is highly vulnerable to network errors.

-The nTorque process can fall over.
-Redis can fall over.
-The webhook request can encounter any number of transient errors.
-The longer the web hook request takes to return, the more chance there is something will go wrong.

-Because of these risks, nTorque explicitly refuses to rely on either the Redis notification channel or the web hook response as the source of truth&trade;
-about a task's status -- whether it has been performed successfully or not.
+However, this won't happen *every time*, for example, if there's a network error or the webhook server is temporarily down.
+Because the web hook response is fundamentally unreliable, nTorque refuses to rely it as the source of truth&trade; about a task's status.
 Instead, the single source of truth is, predictably enough, the PostgreSQL database.

 The way this is achieved is through an algorithm that automatically sets a task to retry every time it's read from the database.
-Explicitly, the query that reads the task data is performed within a transaction that also updates the task's due date and retry count.
-This means that, if nothing happens (the system falls over, the network hangs) after reading the task, it will remain stored in a state that indicates that and when it needs to be retried.
+Specifically, the query that reads the task data is performed within a transaction that also updates the task's due date and retry count.
+This means that in any failure scenario nTorque can simply be restarted (potentially on a new server as long as it connects to the same database) and tasks will always be guaranteed to be performed at least once.

-If the task is completed successfully, it is marked as completed before its retry date is due.
-If the web hook call fails, the task's status is updated as soon as the information becomes available, e.g.: bringing the retry date forward or making it as failed.
-However, fundamentally, if nothing happens, the task remains untouched, ready to retried when due.

-Incidentally, tasks due to be retried are straightforwardly picked up by a background process that polls the database relatively infrequently (e.g.: every few seconds).
+Incidentally, tasks due to be retried are straightforwardly picked up by a background process that polls the database.

 More importantly, and where this description has been heading, is the relation between the due date of the task as it lies, gloriously in repose, and the